sonalm3214/Digital-Media-Integrity-Checker/README.md

 Features

--Double JPEG Compression Detection – Identifies whether an image has been compressed multiple times, which is a common sign of forgery.
+Double JPEG Compression Detection – Identifies whether an image has been compressed multiple times, a common sign of forgery.

--CFA (Color Filter Array) Artifact Detection – Detects inconsistencies in the sensor pattern, helping identify tampered areas.
+CFA (Color Filter Array) Artifact Detection – Detects inconsistencies in the sensor pattern to help identify tampered areas.

--Copy-Move Forgery Detection – Locates regions that have been duplicated and moved within an image.
+Copy-Move Forgery Detection – Locates regions that have been duplicated and moved within an image.

--Noise Analysis – Detects unusual noise patterns indicative of manipulation.
+Noise Analysis – Detects unusual noise patterns indicative of manipulation.

--Visual Output – Annotated images saved for easy identification of suspicious areas.
+Visual Output – Annotated images are saved for easy identification of suspicious regions.

 Project Structure
 Digital-Media-Integrity-Checker/